How We Track Your ROI

 • Calculate conversion metrics for the month

-• Send a handoff summary: Name, company, what they're interested in, conversation history, any relevant notes
+• Send you a handoff summary: Name, company, what they're interested in, conversation history, relevant notes

-• Mark in tracker: Note the handoff date and who received it
+• Mark in our tracker: Note the handoff date and who received it

 • Schedule follow-up: Set a reminder to check in on status in 1 week